SamuelHoward/error-correcting-codes/README.md

         // Decode the erroneous message using the same RepetitionCode object used to encode the message originally Vector<Integer> DECODEDBYTEMESSAGE = RC.decode(MESSYENCODEDBYTEMESSAGE);

-# How can I get add to this?
+# How can I add to this?

 There are many types of error-correcting codes and I hope to include many of these types in this library, each as a class.
 If you are interested in error-correcting codes too, you might like to try implementing a type of error-correcting code into this library yourself.
 Otherwise, feel free to make suggestions to the existing code.